-This course focuses on the use of pharmacologic agents and parenteral therapies as interventions to promote, maintain, and/or restore health.
-Pharmacotherapeutics, pharmacodynamics, pharmacokinetics, and principles of drug classifications and safe medication administration will be studied using a Whole Person Nursing framework.
-Nursing assessment and intervention related to pharmacologic and parenteral therapies are emphasized.
-Prerequisites: Anatomy & Physiology I & II and NSG 201, 206, 209, and 215, or permission of instructor.
-(Maybe offered distance education.)
+This course focuses on the use of pharmacologic therapies as interventions to promote, maintain, and/or restore health.
+Pharmacotherapeutics, pharmacodynamics, pharmacokinetics, and principles of drug classifications and safe medication administration will be studied.
+The nursing process as related to pharmacologic therapies is examined.
+Prerequisites: NSG 201, 206, and 209; or permission of the instructor.
+(Offered every semester.)